ortus-docs/qb-docs/schema/create.md

 Only one table can be created at a time.
 If you wanted to create multiple tables, you would call `create` multiple times.

 The `callback` argument is where you define the schema of your table.
 It is passed a `Blueprint` object.
 This is commonly aliased as `table` in the callback.  `Blueprint` defines the field, index and constraint methods to build your table.
-You can find a comprehensive list of all available methods here for [fields](schema/fields) and here for [indexes and constraints](schema/indexes).
+You can find a comprehensive list of all available methods here for [columns](columns) and here for [indexes and constraints](indexes).